GuilleRom/Steering-Floquet/README.md

 Summary of results:

-1. We report on the controlled creation and destruction of antiferromagnetic dimers using two-tone Floquet engineering.
+1. We report on the control of spin pair fluctuations using two-tone Floquet engineering.
-2. The stroboscopic dynamics generated from distributed bond modulations lead to pair correlation between spins.
-Consequently, subharmonic response in local observables breaks discrete time translational symmetry and leads to the emergence of Floquet dynamical dimerization.
+2. The stroboscopic dynamics generated from distributed spin exchange modulations lead to spin pair fluctuations reaching quasi-maximally correlated states and a subharmonic response in local observables, breaking the discrete-time translational symmetry.
-3. We present a protocol allowing the control of local spin-correlated pairs driven by one-period evolution operators, providing significant insight into new nonequilibrium states of matter.
+3. We present a protocol to control the interacting many-body dynamics, producing spatial and temporal localization of correlated spin pairs via dynamically breaking correlated spin pairs from the edges towards the center of the lattice.
+4. Our result reveals how spin fluctuations distribute in a heterogeneous lattice depending on parametric resonances.